aerosense-ai/data-gateway/docs/source/installation.rst

 There's no reason **data-gateway** can't be run on a wide range of hardware, although we've only tested it for the Raspberry Pi 4, which has a quad-core processor.

+BalenaCloud will manage a wide range of devices within your fleet.

 The main consideration when choosing other hardware is that a dual-core CPU is probably a conservative choice:
 **data-gateway** uses three processes and multiple threads.
 Additional vCPUs will always reduce the likelihood of the